 Our mission is to complete a major project to conserve, present and re-open the Great Pagoda at Kew Palace.
-For the first time in 50 years, this masterpiece of Chinese-inspired design will be permanently open to the public to explore and contemplate.
-Thanks to the support of our lead sponsor House of Fraser, essential repair work is now underway and will be completed by summer 2018.
+For the first time in 50 years, this masterpiece of Chinese-inspired design will be permanently open for the public to explore and contemplate.
+Essential repair work is now underway and will be completed by summer 2018.

 However we still require a significant amount to achieve our ambition; to recreate and reinstate the 80 dragons.

 The eight dragons on the lowest level of the building will be hand carved in wood by master carpenters.
 The dragons for the remaining upper storeys will be made from synthetic polymer, manufactured using precision laser sintering, and will be almost completely immune from decay.
 The use of these materials and technologies means that, for the first time, something like Chambers’s original vision for the Great Pagoda can be restored and maintained.

 This is a once in a lifetime opportunity to make a tangible contribution.
 All donors to our appeal will be acknowledged at the Great Pagoda and receive an invitation to the very special event in 2018.

 Supporters of the eight wooden dragons, in recognition of the higher level of support, will also receive the gift of a miniature replica dragon and will receive personalised acknowledgement on site.